-Younger patrons might enjoy special touches in your bar, such as:
+Younger patrons might enjoy special touches in your bar, such as these:

 They may also enjoy a customized playlist.
-This younger audience might listen to pop tracks by Taylor Swift and Katy Perry in their headphones, and they might enjoy hearing similar songs in your hookah lounge.
+This younger audience might listen to Dua Lipa and Lizzo in their headphones and enjoy hearing similar songs in your hookah lounge.

-But they might also enjoy music that has a much more ethnic and authentic feel.
-Choosing traditional Indian music could help to tie the products you sell and the environment of your lounge together, and that could be very pleasant for your customers.
+But they might also enjoy music with a much more ethnic and authentic feel.
+Choosing traditional Indian music could help tie the products you sell and the environment of your lounge together, which could be very pleasant for your customers.

 Choosing music without words can help to foster this communication.
 Your patrons won't be so concerned about listening to the vocals and interpreting the words when there are none to hear.
-Instead, they can simply enjoy the time they are spending with one another.
+Instead, they can simply enjoy their time with one another.

 Song: After the Disco

 Artist(s): Broken Bells